selvasachein/cover/README.md

-# Ex.06 Book Front Cover Page Design
+# Ex.06 Book Cover Page Design
 ## Date:

 ## AIM:
-To design a book front cover page using HTML and CSS.
+To design a book back cover page using HTML and CSS.

 ## DESIGN STEPS: